 In this report, our primary aim is to identify specific opportunities the healthcare delivery industry could pursue today to improve its productivity, and so we define the industry’s outputs as services delivered (e.g., treatments administered to sick patients, preventive health measures given to the well).

 By focusing on services, we can explore how service delivery could be made more efficient—and pinpoint a number of opportunities that, we believe, will make it possible to effectively bend the spending curve without lowering the quality of care.
 (For example, better care coordination could deliver the same outputs by using fewer inputs more efficiently.)
-How productivity can be improved

 Minor changes, for example, could help provider systems more fully utilize their clinical workforce.
 Physician utilization, for example, could be increased through a combination of approaches: